 Bus - The Airport Express from Amsterdam Airport Schiphol to Amsterdam

-The bus is a convenient way to travel from Amsterdam Schiphol Airport to Amsterdam, if you're staying in a particular area of the city.
-Specifically, if you’re staying near Museumplein, Leidseplein, the Rijksmuseum or Olympisch Stadion.
+The bus can also be a convenient way to travel from Amsterdam Schiphol Airport to Amsterdam Specifically, if you’re staying near Museumplein, Leidseplein, the Rijksmuseum or Olympisch Stadion.

 One of the most useful, and popular buses for visitors is the Amsterdam Airport Express, line 397.
 The 397 bus has WIFI onboard and charging points for your mobile phone.
 Plus, low entry access (easy when you travel with luggage).